wizicer/IcerSite/_questions/csharp/en/taskrun-is-not-available-and-error-doesnt-contain-a-definition-for-getawaiter-in-taskfactorystartnew.md

 ---
 title: "`Task.Run` is not available and error `doesn't contain a definition for 'GetAwaiter'` in `Task.Factory.StartNew`"
+ref: "`Task.Run` is not available and error `doesn't contain a definition for 'GetAwaiter'` in `Task.Factory.StartNew`"
 date: 2016-5-11
 lang: en
 category: C#